alonsovm44/vii/README.md

 ## What Makes Vii Unique?

-**Vii** (pronounced like *vee*) is a programming language born in Mexico that proves you don't need complex syntax to build powerful systems.
-It's designed for humans first, eliminating the punctuation soup that makes traditional languages intimidating.
+**Vii** (pronounced like *vee* or *vee two*) is an in-development lightweight scripting language with low level capabilities.
+Whether you are new into coding or a seasoned dev, vii works for any public.

 ### 🌟 Core Philosophy

-1. **Zero Punctuation Fatigue**: No braces, brackets, semicolons, or commas.
+1. **No Punctuation Fatigue**: No braces, brackets, semicolons, or commas.
 Python asks "why not?" — Vii asks **"why?"**
-2. **Implicit Everything**: Values print automatically.
+2. **Implicitness**: Values print automatically.
 Functions return the last expression.
 Code flows like thoughts.

-### 🎯 Perfect For
+### Good For

 - **DevOps** replacing messy bash scripts
 - **Beginners** learning their first language
 - **C developers** wanting faster iteration
-- **Anyone** who believes code should read like poetry
+- **Anyone** who wants the UX of a compiled language but the ease of a scripting one.

 ## The 4 Rules